younjiwoo/build-your-own-node-module/README.md

         Is this ok? (yes)

-You should see `"lodash"` listed as dependency in your `project.json`.
+Now you should see `"lodash"` listed as a dependency in your `project.json`.

 #### Make sure to `.gitignore` `node_modules`!
 You're going to be using a ton of third-party libraries and frameworks, so over time your `node_modules` folder can get pretty big.
 Let's tell `git` that it's okay to ignore our `node_modules` folder.
 All of our dependencies are listed in `package.json`, so it's easy for another developer to get up and running (all they have to do is type `npm install` and node will take care of the rest).